About AYSO

 Division practice guidance:

-Playground (Players born 2018/2019) - 45 minute Saturday session with parent participation encouraged.
+Playground (5 & Under) - 45 minute Saturday morning session with parent participation encouraged.
 No weekday practice.

-14U and older (Players born 2010 and older) - Two weekday evening practices of 75-90 minutes each
+14U and older - Two weekday evening practices of 75-90 minutes each

 Age Determination Chart

 Can my player play with friends?
-Yes, during registration there is a field to enter buddy requests.
-Although we try to honor buddy requests, we can only guarantee one mutual buddy request.
+Yes, during registration there is a field to enter Friend Requests.
+Although we try to honor these requests, we can only guarantee one mutual buddy request.
 We may not be able to honor multiple buddy requests if we cannot maintain Balanced Teams, one of our Core Philosophies.
 We believe that the best development tool for our players is playing in as many competitive games as possible.
 Also note that players with different birth years may be in different divisions (see above questions regarding playing in a different division).
+You can update your registration by going to My Accounts and clicking the pen icon next to your player's name.

 What is the Schoolyard Program?
-Schoolyard is a jamboree program designed for our youngest players to learn soccer skills (kicking and dribbling) as well as develop their fine motor skills in a fun low-pressure environment.
-Schoolyard players meet as a group (jamboree) on Saturdays (other session days maybe offered) and practice and learn soccer skills with our coaches in a fun setting with parent participation highly encouraged.
+Schoolyard is a jamboree program designed for our youngest players to learn basic soccer skills as well as develop their fine motor skills in a fun low-pressure environment.
+Schoolyard players meet as a group (jamboree) on Saturdays and practice and learn soccer skills with our coaches in a fun setting with parent participation highly encouraged.
 Unlike our traditional programs there are no fixed teams and players develop towards playing in low-pressure small-sided 3v3 matches towards the end of the season.
 Players may decide to transfer up to our traditional 6U program instead of joining Schoolyard if parents or coaches feel the player is physically and developmentally ready.

 What if games or practices are cancelled?
 Our region does not schedule make-up practices or games because of weather-related field closures.